Pseudo-Labeling Based Practical Semi-Supervised Meta-Training for Few-Shot Learning: Experiments

-To investigate the effect of the number of training labels in the FSL task, we select Proto~\cite{snell2017prototypical} as the representation for inductive FSL methods, and choose EP~\cite{rodriguez2020embedding} for transductive and semi-supervised FSL algorithms.
-We first use the pre-training method of EP (\emph{e.g.} Base in Tab.~\ref{tab:mini}) to train models on the subsets of \textit{mini}ImageNet with different numbers of labeled data.
+{To investigate the effect of the number of training labels in the other two kinds of FSL models, we select Proto~\cite{snell2017prototypical} as the representation for inductive FSL methods, and choose EP~\cite{rodriguez2020embedding} for transductive FSL algorithms.
+We first use the pre-training method of EP (\emph{e.g.} Base in Table~\ref{tab:mini}) to train models on the subsets of \textit{mini}ImageNet with different numbers of labeled data.
 Then we finetune these models by the episodic training (meta-learning) manners of Proto or EP on the same subsets.
-Finally, we evaluate these models on the novel class set by using commonly used three inferences in terms of 5-way 1-shot and 5-shot tasks.
-As shown in Tab.~\ref{tab:mini}, all models suffer from huge performance degradation with the reduction of labeled data.
+Finally, we evaluate these models on the novel class set by using commonly used two inferences in terms of 5-way 1-shot and 5-shot tasks. } {To further investigate the impact of pre-training, we remove the finetuning phase and directly evaluate the pre-trained model, such as Base+N/A in Table~\ref{tab:mini}.

+When we reduce the number of labels, the finetuning phase can not obtain improvement in most tasks.
+Only Base+EP with ResNet12 achieves better performance (1/4) than the pre-training model.
+This indicates that under the situation of a few base labels, existing methods are not stable.
+Thus, we need to seek new FSL finetuning methods for this new situation.
+Moreover, as shown in Table~\ref{tab:mini}, all models suffer from huge performance degradation with the reduction of labeled data.
 For example, under the setting of 20 labels per class, the accuracy of inductive Proto with Conv4 (Base+Proto) declines by 11.19\% and 14.29\% in terms of 1-shot and 5-shot tasks, respectively.
 For the models of ResNet12 (Base+EP), amounts of reduction are larger and reach 19.23\% and 21.49\%.
 The performance of transductive EP with Conv4 drops sharply by 12.67\% and 14.14\% in two tasks.
 Similarly, the ResNet12 version losses more accuracy, declining by 20.98\% and 21.03\%.
-Semi-supervised EP suffers from the largest performance degradation in three tasks by decrements of 15.27\% (1 shot with Conv4), 16.80\% (1 shot with Conv4), and 23.86\% (1 shot with ResNet12), and obtains a similar reduction of 19.95\% in the last task.
-The above results indicate that current FSL models still rely heavily on mass labels in the base training set, which limits them to be used for practical applications.
+The above results indicate that current FSL models still rely heavily on mass labels in the base training set, which limits them from being used for practical applications. }